Short-Term Bond Funds

-What is a Short-Term Bond Fund?
+Definition of a Short-Term Bond Fund

 A short-term bond fund is a fund that invests in bonds with maturities of less than five years.
 Any entity can issue short-term debt, including governments, corporations rated investment grade, and companies rated below investment grade.

 Short-term bonds in this category tend to have lower interest rate risk than either intermediate- or long-term bonds, so they tend to hold up better when market conditions are unfavorable.
 However, you can lose principal in a short-term bond fund.